 Peas are cool-weather crops and should be planted in early spring or late summer.

 To concentrate the plant energy on vine production, remove flowers to prevent the formation of pods.

 Pea tendrils are ready for an early harvest in about 45 days from the seedling.
 If the main crop is aimed at pea tendrils, clip the tips of the pea plants down to 0.5 inches above the ground when plants are 3-7 inches tall.

-Pea plants will continue to grow after this first harvest as long as one leaf node remains on the stem, and will continue to grow by developing branches at the top leaf node.
+Pea plants will continue to grow after this first harvest as long as one leaf node remains on the stem and will continue to grow by developing branches at the top leaf node.

 Harvesting takes place several times.
 The first cutting is usually the best quality.
 However, the next 2-3 cuttings are also fine.

 Pea tendrils are generally hand-harvested and bundled.
-Immediately after the harvest, precool them in ice water and keep in cool, moist storage.
+Immediately after the harvest, precool them in ice water and keep them in cool, moist storage.

 Before packing, gently shake off excess moisture so pea shoots are not wet when packed.
 Otherwise, post-harvest rots may ruin the shipment.
 Do not pack peas shoots tightly into boxes or crates as they bruise easily.

 Pea shoots and leaves are one of the very low-calorie vegetables.
 100 g of fresh leaves hold just 27 calories.
 Nonetheless, they hold several vital phytochemicals, anti-oxidants, vitamins, and minerals that benefit overall health immensely.

 Pea shoot greens are rich sources of flavonoid phytochemicals such as β-carotenes,, and xanthins.
 Together, these compounds have been found to counter the carcinogenic effects of estrogen and thus may offer protection against prostate, breast, cervical, colon, and ovarian cancers by their cancer-cell growth inhibition, and cytotoxic effects on cancer cells.